Trust-Governed Health Plans for Government Contractors

 Who Engages Archer Jordan Health

-Owners and CEOs engage us to reduce unstructured exposure that does not show up in renewal spreadsheets.
+Owners and CEOs engage Archer Jordan Health to reduce operational and fiduciary exposure that rarely appears in renewal spreadsheets until pressure is applied.

-CFOs engage us to stabilize margin, engineer stop-loss strategy, and create defensible documentation aligned with regulated contractor environments.
+CFOs engage us to stabilize margin, structure stop-loss strategy, improve financial visibility, and create defensible documentation aligned with regulated contractor environments.

-Private equity sponsors and boards engage us because governed health plan architecture reduces diligence friction and removes uncertainty tied to fringe and compliance exposure.
+Private equity sponsors, lenders, and boards engage us because governed workforce health plan architecture reduces diligence friction, improves operational transparency, and removes uncertainty tied to fringe benefit and compliance exposure.

 TrustFirst™ does not replace your team.

-It governs the system your team operates within.
+It governs the operational system your team already works within.

 The Structural Difference

-Few have independent fiduciary plan governance designed specifically for Service Contract Act and prevailing wage exposure.
+Few have independent fiduciary governance designed specifically for Service Contract Act, Davis-Bacon, and prevailing wage workforce environments.

 In addition, we govern the structure itself.

-For regulated contractors, that distinction determines whether risk is managed informally — or engineered deliberately.
+For regulated contractors, that distinction determines whether risk is managed informally — or governed deliberately.